ceford/cefjdemos-data-jdm-user-en/articles/getting-started/installing-joomla.md

 the username and password of the database or to complete a move of an existing installation to a new host with different parameters.

-After you  the *Install Joomla* button, you should see the Joomla an installation progress bas.
+After you select the *Install Joomla* button, you should see the Joomla installation progress bar.

 ![Joomla installer part 4, installation progress bar](../../../en/images/getting-started/installing-joomla-installer-4.png)